Passion | Persistence | Perseverance | Partners

 Looking forward to your partnership and support!

-Shreya Mantha - Founder and Digital Literacy Program Leader
+Shreya Mantha - Founder and CEO and Digital Literacy Program Leader

 Grade 12, Providence Day School

-Sahana Mantha - CTO and Digital Literacy Program Co-Leader
+Sahana Mantha - CTO and Digital Literacy Program Leader

 Grade 7, Providence Day School